-Ignite Amps are one of the top freeware developers today and have been so for a while now.
-Everything they make compares with and beats out a lot of paid plugins.
+Ignite Amps is the top freeware developer today and have been so for a while now.
+Everything they make compares with and even beats out a lot of paid plugins.
 They have also joined forces with STL Tones to create the Tonality series of plugins as well as Libra, the Revenant hardware pedal and more.

-The first version of the Emissary was amazing and it was one of the best free amp sims on the market.
+The first version of the Emissary was great and it was one of the best free amp sims on the market.
 Like every Ignite Amps product, the first Emissary also competed with and out performed some high quality paid plugins.
 Personally, I loved it but there were things about it that I felt held it back as well.
 Many people don’t know that this plugin like all of their plugins is based on a real life piece of hardware in-house by Ignite Amps.

 Version two; which will be available in Feb, has been improved in so many ways.
 Developer Federico Berti explained the specific updates for version 2.0: